TLvov/durak-python/README.md

 I wrote this program as a capstone project for the Sigma Labs pre-course to showcase my python skills.

 ## How to run
-Download all .py files and run durak.py
+Download durak.py and resources folder, run durak.py

 ## What is Durak?
 [Wikipedia page](https://en.wikipedia.org/wiki/Durak)